 Once we are on the domain controller machine, in order to generate, the KDS root key, we put command: Add-KdsRootKey.
 There is a parameter, which is called: EffectiveImmediately.
-This is a quite interesting parameter because it indicates that things can happen immediately.
+This is quite an interesting parameter because it indicates that things can happen immediately.
 But not really.
 Things will happen, so the key will be generated in ten hours.
 It’s effective in ten hours – that means that you have to wait ten hours.
-We can also use a little trick as well for our test environment, where we will specify that effective time will be ten hours ago.
+We can also use a little trick as well for our test environment, where we will specify that the effective time will be ten hours ago.

-You can run overnight the EffectiveImmediately parameter, come in the morning and then things will happen.
+You can run overnight the EffectiveImmediately parameter, come in the morning, and then things will happen.
 This is what we run within the production environment, but within our lab environment, we can run it with the EffectiveTime parameter.
 We are specifying (get-date).AddHours(-10) as a value.
 This is effective ten hours ago.
-A little bit of a cheating here, but it’s good for the lab environment if you want to play with the gMSAs, if you want to start using them now.
+A little bit of cheating here, but it’s good for the lab environment if you want to play with the gMSAs, if you want to start using them now.